KamilaBorowska/copy_from_str/README.md

 [![Build Status](https://travis-ci.org/xfix/copy_from_str.svg?branch=master)](https://travis-ci.org/xfix/copy_from_str)

-Extension methods for copying strings and characters into a string.
+Extension methods for copying strings into a string.

 This crate provides `copy_from_str` function which can be used to mutate Rust strings.
 It works similarly to [`copy_from_slice`] from